Tender Homemade Beef Meatballs in a rich tomato sauce served with spaghetti for the perfect family meal.

 One thing I will say about this Spaghetti and Meatballs, as much as it is tempting to try and get the sauce made super quick, it really does need that time to simmer for the amazing flavours to develop.
-The vegetables sweeten the sauce and make it lovely and rich.
-There is nothing worse than a watery, bland sauce.
+The vegetables make the sauce lovely and rich.
+There is nothing worse than a watery, bland sauce, right?

-I add some sukrin: 1 (a natural sweetener which has not aftertaste) to the sauce, you can add another sweetener of choice or even use maple syrup or honey too if you prefer, just be aware that the later will then add some syns to the recipe, whereas with the sukrin (or another sweetener) it is Syn Free.
-You don’t need much, I just find a small amount takes away some of the acidity that you can get from tomatoes in sauces, especially when using canned varieties.
+I add some sweetener to the sauce, you can add another sweetener of choice or even use maple syrup or honey too if you prefer.
+You don't need much, I just find a small amount takes away some of the acidity that you can get from tomatoes in sauces, especially when using canned varieties.

 Another good tip for time-saving is to make up a big batch of the sauce, you can even do the meatballs too if you want, and freeze some of it for busy days.
 Then you can just grab some out of the freezer, defrost, heat up and cook some pasta.

 I try and have a few meals in tubs in the freezer for days like that.
 Especially when the kids have activities or we have been out most the day.